enkidevs/curriculum/security/appsec/osi-intro/introducing-the-osi-model.md

 ![alt description](https://img.enkipro.com/56087819d55f794aab9ac03a5e7c9aff.png)

-> 💡 Layers labeled 'Media' are physical and layers labeled 'Host' are conceptual.

 The model is displayed as a stack to show that each Layer requires every other layer below it to function, but does not need *any* of the layers above it to function.

 For example, the bottom-most layer (the **Physical Layer**) is the physical wiring needed to transmit electrical current throughout the network.

 All the services above it need this to function, but the physical wires themselves do not have any dependencies.

-The following workouts will go into detail about the responsibilities of each layer, and how it functions in a network.
+The following workouts will go into detail about the responsibilities of each layer, and how they function in a network.

 > No two networks are the same, and as such the goal of the OSI Model is to be less of a hard rule and more of **a flexible guideline**.